pm-devcode/AI-Foundations-Atlas/09_Time_Series_Analysis/README.md

 # Time Series Analysis

 ## Overview
-Time Series Analysis involves methods for analyzing time-ordered data points to extract meaningful statistics and other characteristics of the data.
-It is widely used in finance, weather forecasting, and supply chain management.
+Time Series Analysis involves methods for analyzing time series data in order to extract meaningful statistics and other characteristics of the data.
+It is widely used in forecasting, signal processing, and econometrics.

 ## Key Categories

-### 1. Statistical Methods
+### Deep Learning
-Traditional approaches based on statistical properties like autocorrelation and stationarity.
+Using neural networks to capture complex temporal dependencies.
-*   **ARIMA (Autoregressive Integrated Moving Average)**: A powerful statistical model that combines Autoregression (AR), Differencing (I), and Moving Average (MA) components.
+*   **LSTM_TimeSeries**: Long Short-Term Memory networks are well-suited for classifying, processing and making predictions based on time series data.

-### 2. Deep Learning Methods
+### Statistical
-Using neural networks to capture complex non-linear dependencies in time.
+Traditional statistical methods for modeling and forecasting.
-*   **LSTM for Time Series**: Leveraging Long Short-Term Memory networks to forecast future values based on long historical sequences.
+*   **ARIMA**: AutoRegressive Integrated Moving Average is a class of models that explains a given time series based on its own past values, that is, its own lags and the lagged forecast errors.